grafana/loki/docs/clients/promtail/README.md

 It primarily:

-1. Discovers targets
+- Discovers targets
-2. Attaches labels to log streams
+- Attaches labels to log streams
-3. Pushes them to the Loki instance.
+- Pushes them to the Loki instance.

 Currently, Promtail can tail logs from two sources: local log files and the systemd journal (on AMD64 machines only).

-## Log File Discovery
+## Log file discovery

 Before Promtail can ship any data from log files to Loki, it needs to find out information about its environment.
 Specifically, this means discovering